Skip to content

 Native and React Native Hybrid Development

-• Installation: Installation remains unchanged
+• Installation: Installation method remains unchanged

 • React Native Configuration:

-RN SDK 0.3.11 supports
+RN SDK 0.3.11 support

 import {FTRumActionTracking,FTRumErrorTracking} from '@cloudcare/react-native-mobile';

-//Enable automatic collection of react-native control clicks
+// Enable automatic collection of react-native component clicks

 FTRumActionTracking.startTracking();

-//Enable automatic collection of react-native Errors
+// Enable automatic collection of react-native Errors

 FTRumErrorTracking.startTracking();